Experience the exquisite beauty of Wineglass Bay, without the crowds, on The Wineglass Bay Cruise on the Schouten Passage II.

 Freycinet National Park was named after the French explorer Louis de Freycinet (1779 - 1841), who sailed through the area around 1800.
 Home to Tasmania’s most photographed view and situated on the breathtaking east coast, you will find Freycinet National Park stretched out along the peninsula overlooking the Tasman Sea and surrounded by the dramatic peaks of the Hazards.

-Every year thousands of people are attracted to the pristine coastal environments and the benefits of a rural and isolated setting.
-The powder white beaches and transparent waters of Tasmania’s oldest park, formed over 400 million years, meets the rugged coastal bushland where native wildlife roam including Eastern Quolls and Red-necked Wallabies.
+Thousands of people are attracted to the pristine coastal environments and the benefits of rural and isolated settings every year.
+The powder-white beaches and transparent waters of Tasmania’s oldest park formed over 400 million years, meet the rugged coastal bushland where native wildlife roams, including Eastern Quolls and Red-necked Wallabies.
 In fact, Freycinet is home to 49 species that can only be found in Tasmania.

 Getting There